Rev. Alphons Loogman, C.S.Sp., Faculty Research Grant

 Post-Award Report of Project Outcomes

-Grant winners are required to submit a Report of Project Outcomes to the Center for African Studies no later than August 30, 2019.
+Grant winners are required to submit a Report of Project Outcomes to the Center for African Studies no later than the last day of August of the following year.
 The report must:

 • state the work completed during the grant period,